Psmths/windows-forensic-artifacts/persistence/task-scheduler-operational-log.md

 In the event that tasks are remotely scheduled, as is commonly seen during lateral movement attempts, this activity may be identified by observing Type 3 logons via [`4624: An account was successfully logged on`](/account/evtx-4624-successful-logon.md) events in close proximity to task creation.

 ## Caveats
 Logging for these events is disabled by default and must be enabled to provide these artifacts.

+## Analysis Tips

+### Deleted Scheduled Tasks
+Scheduled task deletion is a rare event on Windows systems and provides an easy to query, high-fidelity indicator of suspicious activity.
+The following event IDs may be queried:

+ - `Windows-TaskScheduler\Operational Event 141: Scheduled Task Deleted`
+ - `Security Event 4699: Scheduled Task Deleted`